-Department: Surgical Specialty Unit (4-S) FTE: 0.05 Casual Pool (as needed) Shift: Days
+Department: Labor and Delivery FTE: 0.05 Casual Pool (as needed) Shift: Rotating

 Position Summary: Work within the nursing process to provide direct nursing care to assigned patients.
 Serve as a role model to promote a positive work environment and quality patient care.
 Ensure adherence to Hospitals and departmental policies and procedures.
 Patient care assignment may include; Neonate, Pediatric, Adolescent, Adult and Geriatric age groups.